rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - On several occasions I have participated in conversations about Rust on social media (Twitter, Facebook, LinkedIn, etc.)
 - I have participated in Rust community forums or chats (e.g., users.rust-lang.org, Rust Discord, a local Rust chat community, etc.)
 - I have attended a Rust meetup or conference (virtual or in-person).
-- I have published a new or updated Rust crate to crates.io
-- I have contributed to a public Rust crate
-- I have submitted issue reports to a repository in the `rust-lang` GitHub organization
-- I have submitted pull requests to a repository in the `rust-lang` GitHub organization

 > **justification**
 >